 The consideration of a development proposal may require a public hearing be held prior to issuance of a formal decision.
 Los Angeles City Planning holds regular public hearings to consider a variety of proposals that require city approval.
 These hearings offer an opportunity for the public to become engaged in the review process and offer feedback for decision makers to consider.
 Public hearings are scheduled on a regular basis, depending on the type of application and the location where the project is being proposed.

-File Review - Project files may be made available for public review by appointment only.
-Please email the staff identified on the hearing notice, at least three (3) days in advance, to arrange for an appointment.
-Files are not available for review the day of or day before the hearing.
-In light of COVID-19, please contact staff to receive copies of electronic application materials.
-These documents may also be available on CIty Planning’s “Planning Document Information System” or PDIS.
+File Review - Project files will be made available for public review by appointment only.
+Please email the staff identified on the hearing notice, at least three (3) business days in advance, to arrange for an appointment.
+Files are not available for review the same day or the day before the hearing.
+Electronic application materials will be available on City Planning’s “Planning Document Information System” (PDIS).

 Testimony and Public Correspondence - Oral testimony can only be given during the public hearing (via in person or virtual attendance) and may be limited due to time constraint.
 Public Hearing participation is not a requirement for individuals who would like to provide written comments or ask questions about a project or proposed policy.
 The Submissions process, including due dates and page limits, is described in each meeting agenda.